KostasKoutrou/kostaskoutrou.github.io/_posts/2026-03-20-proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

 The var-file is the one used also in Packer and contains the connection variables so that Terraform can talk to Proxmox.

 Running the terraform configuration outputs the following.
-Note that 2 additional Linux VMs are also provisioned, as they were described in the previous post, but there is no reason to get into them in this post.
-The interesting lines are the ones starting with `proxmox_vm_qemu.c-opnsense`, because these ones are about the OPNSense VM:
+Note that 2 additional test Linux VMs are also provisioned, as they were described in the previous post, but there is no reason to get into them in this post. **The interesting lines are the ones starting with `proxmox_vm_qemu.c-opnsense`**, because these ones are about the OPNSense VM:

 <img alt="image" src="https://github.com/user-attachments/assets/994f387e-e7c4-4cb3-850d-fb33e57f7e5b" />

 A few interesting notes to point out:

-1. **Configuring settings using the config.xml file**: As mentioned previously, OPNSense is not made to be configured "as-code" natively, i.e., by using Ansible.
+1. **Configuring settings using the config.xml file**: As mentioned previously, **OPNSense is not made to be configured "as-code" natively**, i.e., by using Ansible.
 Therefore, several settings cannot be configured using Ansible.
 There is effort put by the community towards achieving that, by implementing more API calls.
 However, for now, a few basic settings, like configuring the network interfaces, were configured using the `config.xml` file of OPNSense.
 All these workarounds made me question whether OPNSense is the right tool for an IaC pipeline, and I thought of switching to something more programmable like [VyOS](https://vyos.io/), but for now I pushed through with OPNSense.
 The `config.xml` file used can be found [here](https://github.com/KostasKoutrou/kostas-seclab/blob/master/terraform/template_config_opnsense_lab.xml)

 2. **Dynamic variables**: As was the case with Packer, too, several variables in the `config.xml` file were written dynamically.
 The `config.xml` file part where these variables are expected is shown below: